bunnyguide/bunnyguide.github.io/index.md

 ### Food

 There are three main components to a domestic bunny's diet: Hay, pellets, and fresh greens/vegetables.
 If your new bunny is less than six months old, it's too early to introduce the fresh part of their diet, and all you'll need is hay and pellets.
+For more information about what food you need for a rabbit who is more than six months old, or how to transition a rabbit from their juvenile diet to their adult diet, see the diet page.

 <table>
   <tr>